jacksund/simmate/docs/getting_started/analyze_and_modify_structures/intro_to_spyder.md

-# An introduction to Spyder
+# An Introduction to Spyder

-Prebuilt workflows can only take you so far when carrying out materials research.
-At some point, you'll want to make new crystal structures, modify them in some way, and perform a novel analysis.
-To do all of this, we turn away from the command-line and now start using python.
+Prebuilt workflows are beneficial for materials research, but they have their limitations.
+When you need to create new crystal structures, modify existing ones, or conduct unique analyses, Python becomes an essential tool.

 ----------------------------------------------------------------------

-## Intro lessons for python
+## Python Introductory Lessons

-If you are a brand new to coding and python, we will introduce the bare-minimum of python needed to start using simmate's toolkit in this tutorial, but we highly recommend spending 2-3 days on learning all the python fundamentals.
-[Codecademy's python lessons](https://www.codecademy.com/learn/learn-python-3) are a great way to learn without installing anything extra.
+If you're new to coding and Python, we'll introduce the basic Python skills needed to use Simmate's toolkit in this tutorial.
+However, we strongly recommend dedicating 2-3 days to learn Python fundamentals.
+[Codecademy's Python lessons](https://www.codecademy.com/learn/learn-python-3) are an excellent resource for beginners.

 !!! tip
-    Spending a full day with these tutorials (or even more time) will certainly save you time and headache in the long rule.
-We highly recommend taking the time to go through these.
+    Investing a full day or more in these tutorials will save you time and frustration in the long run.
+We strongly encourage you to take the time to complete them.

 ----------------------------------------------------------------------

-## Selecting our IDE
+## Choosing our IDE

-Ready or not, let's learn how to use Simmate's python code.
+Whether you're ready or not, it's time to learn how to use Simmate's Python code.

-Recall from the Installation tutorial: Anaconda gave us a bunch of programs on their home screen, such as Orange3, Jupyter Notebook, Spyder, and others.
-These programs are for you to write your own python code.
-Just like how there is Microsoft Word, Google Docs, and LibreOffice for writing papers -- all of these programs are different ways to write Python.
+Remember from the Installation tutorial: Anaconda provided several programs on their home screen, including Orange3, Jupyter Notebook, Spyder, and others.
+These programs allow you to write your own Python code.
+Just as there are various platforms for writing papers, like Microsoft Word, Google Docs, and LibreOffice, these programs offer different ways to write Python.

-Our team uses Spyder, so we highly recommend users pick Spyder too.
+Our team prefers Spyder, and we highly recommend it to our users.

 ----------------------------------------------------------------------

-## Opening Spyder
+## Launching Spyder

-If you followed the installation tutorial exactly, you should have Spyder installed and ready to go.
-To open it, search for Spyder in your computer's apps (use the searchbar on the bottom-left of your screen on windows 10) and select `Spyder (my_env)`.
+If you followed the installation tutorial correctly, Spyder should be installed and ready to use.
+To launch it, search for Spyder in your computer's apps (use the search bar at the bottom-left of your screen on Windows 10) and select `Spyder (my_env)`.

-Your Spyder will be empty when you first open it up, but here's a showcase of Spyder in full swing:
+Spyder will be empty when you first launch it.
+Here's a glimpse of what Spyder looks like when it's in use:

 <!-- This is an image of the Spyder IDE -->
 <p align="center" style="margin-bottom:40px;">
 <img src="https://raw.githubusercontent.com/spyder-ide/spyder/5.x/img_src/screenshot.png"  height=440 style="max-height: 440px;">
 </p>

-For this tutorial, we will only be using the Python console (bottom-right of the screen).
+For this tutorial, we'll only be using the Python console (located at the bottom-right of the screen).

 !!! tip
-    If you are comfortable with python or took the Codecademy intro course, you can get up to speed with Spyder with their intro videos.
-[There are 3 videos, and each is under 4 minutes](https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html).
+    If you're already comfortable with Python or have completed the Codecademy intro course, you can quickly familiarize yourself with Spyder by watching their intro videos.
+[There are 3 videos, each under 4 minutes long](https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html).

 ----------------------------------------------------------------------